pedrovponte/PLOG-project/README.md

 #### **Level 2 - Greedy**

 In level 2 the move will be greedy, choosing the best move in the current turn.
 In this case both  `getMovesValuesBot/6` and ` selectBestMove/5` select a move using `findall(+Template, +Generator, -List)`.
-In the `Generator` the`value/4` predicate ,explaind above, is used to evaluate the board after a move.
+In the `Generator` the`value/4` predicate, explained above, is used to evaluate the board after a move.
 The `List` is `Value-SelectedPosition-MovePosition`, when there are available moves, and as `Value-SelectedPosition` otherwise.
-Finally the list is sorted, using `sort(+List1, -List2)`, being in ascending order of Values and `reverse(+List, -Last)` is used so we can get the move with the highest value.
+Finally, the list is sorted, using `sort(+List1, -List2)`, being in ascending order of Values and `reverse(+List, -Last)` is used so we can get the move with the highest value.

 #### **Placing Stones**

 ---

 ## Conclusion

+Since Prolog was a brand new language to us, we had some doubts and difficulties starting the disenrollment of the game, however we quickly became accustomed to the syntax.
+We feel that this project developed our knowledge and understanding of Prolog.

+We didint encouter any issues, bugs or limitations.

+For possible improvements, ?????????????????????????????

 ---

 ## Bibliography

 ---
 TO-DO list: